PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade.md

 - Make sure you read the [release notes]({{< latest-release-notes >}}) carefully.
 - The cluster should use a static control plane and etcd pods or external etcd.
 - Make sure to back up any important components, such as app-level state stored in a database.
-  `kubeadm upgrade` does not touch your workloads, only components internal to Kubernetes, but backups are always a best practice.
+  `kubeadm upgrade` does not touch your workloads, only components internal to PlaidCloud, but backups are always a best practice.
 - [Swap must be disabled](https://serverfault.com/questions/684771/best-way-to-disable-swap-in-linux).

 ### Additional information